kirilcvetkov92/Advanced-Lane-Detection/README.md

 ### Pipeline (video)

 #### 1. Video Output
 Here is a link to my final video output.
-The pipeline performs reasonably well on the entire project video
+The pipeline perform reasonably well on the entire project video

 | Project Video	|  Challenge Video |  Custom Video   |